Many factors come into play when planning to grow blueberries. The following factors must be taken into consideration:

 Phytophthora Root Rot

-Before planting any blueberry plants, build a mound for the new plant and stay away from low areas.
+Since this disease is so common, professionals recommend building a mound when establishing a new blueberry planting, as well as avoiding low lying areas.
 The disease will attack the roots, but the first symptom will be yellowing leaves.
 The leaves will eventually drop from the plant and the stems will begin to die as well.
 Improving drainage or planting in another location may be the best way to manage the disease.

 Botryosphaeria Stem Blight